Skip to main content

 Hot Reloading with TOML

-When you run your application with bun --hot, changes to TOML files are automatically detected and reloaded without restarting:
+When you run your application with bun --hot, Bun detects changes to TOML files and reloads them without restarting:

 config.toml